meatware/custom_bashrc/README.md

 ## Premise

 There are probably better frameworks with more options.
 However, I need a prompt that I fully understand and can easily port to multiple machines as part of my job.
 Thus, this is the best config that works for me.
 By limiting options and adding to this repo gradually, I get to understand bash and the features incrementally.
+If you spot any improvements, feel free to submit a pull request!

 ## Installation